JohnPaulinePineda/Portfolio_Project_53/docs/index.md

     * [Brier score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.brier_score_loss.html) considers both discrimination and calibration, while reflecting the accuracy of predicted survival probabilities.
 However, it requires specifying a time point and aggregating scores over time points may be less interpretable.
 3. Comparing all results from the accelerated failure time models formulated, the most viable model for prediction using the MAE metric was determined as:
     * [Weibull distribution](https://lifelines.readthedocs.io/en/latest/fitters/regression/WeibullAFTFitter.html)
-        * Supports a monotonically increasing hazard function which may be more applicable for modeling cirrhosis survival
+        * Supports a monotonically increasing hazard function which may be more suitable for modeling cirrhosis survival
         * Demonstrated one of the best independent cross-validated (**MAE** = 2303.605628) and test (**MAE** = 1948.873380) model performance
         * Showed minimal overfit between the train (**MAE** = 2280.743783) and cross-validated (**MAE** = 2303.605628) model performance
         * Selected a sufficient number of predictors (3 out of 17)
-        * Identified a sufficient number of statistically significant predictors (3 out of 17)
+        * Identified a sufficient number of statistically significant predictors (3 out of 17):
             * <span style="color: #FF0000">Bilirubin</span>: Increase in value associated with a decrease in time to event
             * <span style="color: #FF0000">Prothrombin</span>: Increase in value associated with a decrease in time to event
             * <span style="color: #FF0000">Age</span>: Increase in value associated with a decrease in time to event